abuehl/abuehl.github.io/_posts/2026-04-18-using-an-internal-partition.md

 export import :Weight;
 ```

 This is the interface of the `Core` module.
-The files that are exported there are all external
+The exported partitions there are all external
 partitions (see also the blog posting
 ["How a Module Should Look"](https://abuehl.github.io/2026/04/14/how-a-module-should-look-like.html)).